Highlights from the Ratings and Financial Report for Sempra Energy (SRE)

-Sempra Energy (NYSE:SRE) went up by 2.30% from its latest closing price compared to the recent 1-year high of $161.87.
-The company’s stock price has collected 2.91% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that SoCalGas and The Laundry Truck LA Unveil New Equipment to Provide Free Laundry Services to Unhoused Angelenos
+Sempra Energy (NYSE:SRE) went down by -0.80% from its latest closing price compared to the recent 1-year high of $161.87.
+The company’s stock price has collected 0.45% of gains in the last five trading sessions.
+MarketWatch.com reported 10 hours ago that Sempra Energy stock falls Tuesday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.